paweljakubas/j-random-matrices/chapters/basic-algebra.md

 100 100 100 100
 ```
 One can notice that the updating using selection is rectangular in shape and one can
 operate in matrix shape doing this.
-If the updating is done using predicate function
+If the updating is done using predcate function
 there is no guarantee that the updated slice of a matrix is rectangular, and one needs to
 use linearized indices.
 The same is, in general, true for the negated selection,
 ie. updating everything in an array except what a given selection determines.
 Example below: